BastiTee/pyntrest/README.md

 ### Album introductions

-To add an album introduction you need to create a file named `__intro__.txt` in your image (sub-) folder.
+To add an album introduction you need to create a file named [`__intro__.txt`](https://github.com/BastiTee/pyntrest/blob/master/sample_images/blog-example/__intro__.txt) in your image (sub-) folder.
 This file can contain Markdown and/or HTML and will be rendered to a webpage.
-Assuming you have the Pyntrest sample application running, you can see an example at [http://localhost:8000/blog-example](http://localhost:8000/blog-example) / [__intro.txt__](https://github.com/BastiTee/pyntrest/blob/master/sample_images/blog-example/__intro__.txt)
+Assuming you have the Pyntrest sample application running, you can see an example at [http://localhost:8000/blog-example](http://localhost:8000/blog-example)

 ### In-between blogs